zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 Any new development for Zonemaster must follow the strict process where we have formal requirements, have specifications implementing the requirements and then any design and architecture fulfilling the specifications, and finally the implemenation and QA.
 When all this is performed successully, we have a release being performing using the release process.

+The developers are responsible for the specifications that implements the requirements, and that the code follows the specifications.
+All code should be reviewed by a developer other than the developer himself, this could either be the Release manager or another developer acting as a Code reviewer.

 ### Requirements

 Formal requirements comes from "some kind of managament or governance of the project", the team and any users requesting new functionality.
 Requirements should be ranked in importance depending on a number of factors such as complexity, amount of work, risk, architectural changes, relevance to the product and so on.